sunchaser23/bridgeunit0/README.md

 - Private keys for both Unit0 and Waves accounts
 - Bridge contract address

-## Configuration

-The script requires configuration in `config.php` with the following parameters:

-- `unit0.pk`: Your Unit0 private key
-- `unit0.bridgecontract`: The bridge contract address
-- `waves.pk`: Your Waves private key
-- `waves.chain`: Chain type ('T' for testnet, 'W' for mainnet)

 ## Usage

 The script bridges UNIT0 tokens from Unit0 blockchain to Waves blockchain.